Aniket965/play-with-c-template/README.md

-# play-with-c
+# play-with-c-template & index page for the site
-website for learning c language and start loving programming
+website template for play-with-c site